Keto Diet and Cancer: What's the Latest Research?

 - Lower levels of IGF-1.
 Insulin-like growth factor 1, or IGF-1, is a hormone that is a protein growth signal for cancer.
-A lower carb diet means lower levels of insulin, which means less IGF-1 and therefore potential for reduced cancer risk and reduced tumor growth.
+A lower-carb diet means lower levels of insulin, which means less IGF-1 and therefore potential for reduced cancer risk and reduced tumor growth.

 - Lower the tumor’s ability to produce VEG-F. VEG-F (vascular endothelial growth factor) is a protein that is involved in the growth of blood vessels to supply food and oxygen to tumors.
 Interfering with VEG-F means an interruption in the tumor blood supply.

 - Less visceral fat.
 This is the abdominal fat deep below the skin, stored around organs like the liver, intestines and pancreas.
-High amounts of visceral fat are linked to a host of health issues, including cancers like colorectal, post-menopausal breast cancer, pancreatic, uterine and esophageal cancer.
+High amounts of visceral fat are linked to a host of health issues, including cancers like colorectal, postmenopausal breast cancer, pancreatic, uterine and esophageal cancer.
 Less visceral fat inherently lowers our risk for these types of cancers.

+The science seems so compelling that it’s easy to ask, “Why isn’t the keto diet part of standard cancer treatment?”
 Part of the answer lies in the fact that most research to date has been in animals and lab settings, not in humans.
 Multiple human studies are currently underway, but it will be several years before the findings from many of these are published.

-”Many patients who follow a keto diet generally say they feel better, however, so I don’t rule it out as an option to complement traditional treatment,” Lapeyre said.
+“The keto diet is notoriously hard for many people to follow, even for those without cancer, and without solid evidence that there’s a real benefit, the benefits of prescribing the diet may not outweigh the potential downfalls,” said Dr. Elizabeth Lapeyre, a board-certified obstetrician and gynecologist with Ochsner Health in New Orleans who specializes in cancer survivorship. ”Many patients who follow a keto diet generally say they feel better, however, so I don’t rule it out as an option to complement traditional treatment,” Lapeyre said.
 “For those who chose to follow a keto diet, nutritional counseling with a dietitian is essential.”

 The keto diet is so limited in carbs, which means it’s also low in nutrient-rich whole grains, fruits, and even most vegetables – all of which are linked to a reduction in cancer risk.
 And as I’ve seen with friends and clients who’ve tried the diet, it can also be challenging to consume enough calories on a keto diet to keep weight on during cancer treatment.

 Targeting peoples’ glucose levels – or insulin or ketone levels – to inhibit the growth of cancer cells is a vastly different approach from trying to target cancer cells directly.
 The idea that we can work with our own systems, activating more of or dialing back on compounds that we already have in our bodies, is a fascinating complementary approach to cancer treatment.

-Given the preliminary science, approaches like following the keto diet aren’t in any way intended to replacetraditional therapies, but to accompanythem.
+Given the preliminary science, approaches like following the keto diet aren’t in any way intended to replace traditional therapies, but to accompanythem.
 While conventional treatments like surgery, chemotherapy and radiation are still the primary methods of treating tumors, science is exploring complementary treatments that may also help slow or stop the growth of cancer cells.

 If you’re considering the keto diet or any other type of holistic, adjunct approach, always be open with your physician, registered dietitian and your entire oncology care team.

-Ultimately, the best approach is to find a long-term plan that’s sustainable – not a ‘diet’ specifically.
+Ultimately, the best approach is to find a long-term plan that’s sustainable and not a ‘diet’ specifically.
 The keto diet may not be for you, but many of us can still benefit from dialing back our carbs and sugars.
 And we don’t have to strive for perfection; even the most moderate nutritional improvements can boost our whole-body wellness.